How to be More Zero Waste Friendly when shopping for back to school essentials

 But, you’re probably wondering why I haven’t mentioned School Uniforms.

 School uniforms tend to be very specific to the individual school your child is going to attend.
 So, just be mindful of the Zero Waste principals when you’re buying their new uniform.
 Make sure you check out second hand items first, lots of schools sell on uniforms to parents.
 And, where possible and practical buy good quality hard wearing items that will last.
+Check out my Blog Back to School Zero Waste Tips for more information on useful places to look for good quality second hand school uniforms.

 I’d love to hear if you have any tips on how to be more Zero Waste friendly when shopping for Back to School essentials.